csongorpilinszkinagy/imdb/README.md

 ## How to run

 ### Codespaces environment
-Start a Github Codespace from the `master` branch.
+Start a Github Codespace from the `main` branch.

 ### Install dependencies
 Codespaces comes with most of the dependencies but we need `progressbar` for tracking of the scraping and `hypothesis` for good testing coverage.
 Install those dependencies listed in `requirements.txt` with this command: